larigens/broadenway/README.md

 ## Usage

-For a complete experience, use the links located in the navigation bar to guide you to a more descriptive section where it shows you all the services offered by BroadenWay and what each one means.
+The links in the navigation bar lead you to more detailed sections of this site, where you will find information about BroadenWay's services and what each one means.

 ## Contributing

-Only authorized employees should create Pull Requests, but we welcome suggestions, so please feel free to create an issue so we can continue to improve!
+Only authorized users should create pull requests.
+But, we welcome feedback to help us make improvements, so please, feel free to create an issue and we will review it!

 ## Credits